 There is not enough information to determine the safety of mugwort.
 If you experience any unexplained side effects while taking mugwort, you should stop taking it immediately and seek medical advice.

 There have been reports of respiratory and skin allergic responses.
 If you experience breathing problems, wheezing, shortness of breath, asthma, skin rash, hives, eczema, or other respiratory or skin reactions, stop using mugwort and contact your health care provider.
-Based on traditional use and expert opinion, large doses of mugwort may cause abortion, nausea, vomiting, or damage to the nervous system.

 Do not use mugwort if you are: